PelumiOgunwole/ActiveEdgeRestApiAssesment/README.md

 ## About the Project
 This is a basic REST API project built with Spring Boot to perform certain CRUD operations.
-It uses PostgreSQL to store data
+It uses PostgreSQL to store data and H2 in-memory database for testing.
 If your database connection properties work, you can call some REST endpoints defined in com.khoubyari.example.api.rest.hotelController on port 9090.

 Here are some endpoints you can call: